eQTL-Catalogue/colocalisation/README.md

 # eQTL-Catalogue/colocalisation
 **This pipeline runs colocalisation analysis using summary statistics from the eQTL Catalogue (or any summary statistics in the same format) and GWAS summary statistics in VCF format downloaded from the [MRC OpenGWAS database](https://gwas.mrcieu.ac.uk/datasets/).**

+Your GWAS summary statistics are not in the VCF format?
+See [here](docs/gwas2vcf.md) for quick conversion instructions.

 ### To run in University of Tartu HPC